 But it is always wise to check the terms and conditions first.
 While the offers, on the face of it, may sound too good to be true, that is because often they are.
-In some instances, cash matches will bump up your account but you may have to wager that amount many times over before you can withdraw any of it.
+In some instances, cash matches will bump up your account, but you may have to wager that amount many times over before you can withdraw any of it.

 None of that has halted the popularity and rise of online slot gaming.
 Growth around the world is seemingly unstoppable.
 New Zealand’s government released a report on the rise of the four major gambling areas.
 Spending rose by NZ$49 million in 2017/18 compared to the previous fiscal year, reaching NZ$2.38 billion.
 And that isn’t a huge surprise.
-Online pokies for NZ players is incredibly popular.
+Online pokies for NZ players are incredibly popular.
 Spending in that section saw a 2.9% growth and was responsible for NZ$870 of the overall gambling spend.

 So how does that stack up against other countries around the world?
 In Sweden, recently overhauled legislation has meant three things.
 The market is easier to operate in from a business perspective.
 The regulation has improved the online slots experience for players.
 And the government has made a small fortune in tax.
 In fact, in 2017, it was the largest tax revenue contributor.
 The regulated market is worth more than SEK12.5 billion (approx £1.25bn) in terms of revenue generated by all licensed operators.

-No matter where you live in the world, modern technology has enabled you to access online gaming portals twenty four hours a day.
-But before you log-on and start spinning, take a bit of time to do some real research.
-Pick a solid, well known site to sign-up with.
+No matter where you live in the world, modern technology has enabled you to access online gaming portals twenty-four hours a day.
+But before you log on and start spinning, take a bit of time to do some real research.
+Pick a solid, well-known site to sign-up with.
 Never deposit or gamble more than you can comfortably afford to lose.
 Try as many games in demo mode as possible.
-This will still be fun but you won’t risk any real money.
+This will still be fun, but you won’t risk any real money.

 And after all of that.
 Have fun.
 But if the fun stops, then you should stop too!